Galapagos Species Database

 Setophaga petechia aureola

 The only bright yellow bird with a bright, sweet song.
 Together with the population from the Coco islands, it is considered a sub-species (Setophaga petechia aureola) characterized by the brown-reddish cap on it’s head.
 Genetic divergence is low.
 Probably colonized the archipelago less than 300 000 yrs ago.
+Significant decreases and fluctuations, varying by vegetation zone, have been observed over the past 15 years on Santa Cruz Island—the only large island with systematic landbird monitoring data available to date.

 Domain